YasmineBB/cycle-changes-tracker/README.md

 #### Security of Data

 For the purpose of this project, there isn't a high level of security in terms of securing user data.
-For example when the user enters their password at the register and login stages,
+For example when the user enters their password at the register and login stages, it can be seen on the screen.

 ## Technologies and Libraries Used